rogergheser/In-Context-Inpainting/README.md

 ```bash
 python generate.py --output_dir results/
 ```
 This program will simply generate a set of images for each of the classes in `inputs/` directory.
-The first image will be used as a background and the rest will be used to guide the foreground inpainting.
+The first image will be used as a background and the rest will be used to guide the foreground for inpainting.

+## Using other objects

+If you want to use other objects samples from the `ICM57` dataset, first you need to follow the instruction in [In-Context Matting](https://github.com/tiny-smart/in-context-matting) to download the dataset and the model weights.

 1. **Download the Pretrained Model:**
    - Download the pretrained model from [this link](https://pan.baidu.com/s/1HPbRRE5ZtPRpOSocm9qOmA?pwd=BA1c).

 2. **Prepare the dataset:**
-   Ensure that your ICM-57 is ready.
+   Ensure that your ICM-57 is ready following the dataset section.

 3. **Run the Evaluation:**
    Use the following command to run the evaluation script.
 Replace the placeholders with the actual paths if they differ.